A guide to British game birds

 Most of the woodcocks found in Britain are there all year round, but some arrive from Russia and Finland for winter.
 Although woodcock meat can be extremely hard to get hold of due to Britain’s declining Woodcock population, if you do, it’s certainly worth the effort!

-Regardless of which type of shooting you do, before you head out on a shoot, you may want to make sure you’re fully protected with specialist shooting insurance.
-You can click here to get an instant online quote today.
+Regardless of which type of shooting you do, before you head out on a shoot, you may want to consider getting specialist shooting insurance.

 Please note the information provided on this page should not be taken as advice and has been written as a matter of opinion.
 For more on insurance cover and policy wording, see our homepage.